la2050/archive/_projects/2016/lifting-up-las-voice-for-kids-to-live-trauma-free-by-2050.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  Too many LA children experience frequent traumatic events that can be toxic and lead to a lifetime of physical and emotional challenges.
+Children Now will bring together thousands of voices in LA County to promote a comprehensive policy agenda to reduce childhood trauma and ensure the needed supports for kids who experience it.
+The power of these voices will be demonstrated through a public support campaign and advocacy around specific policy changes.
 project_impact: >-
   ["Healthcare access","Resilient communities","Residents receiving coordinated
   healthcare services","Prevalence of adverse childhood